wearemd/spa-starter/README.md

 <a name="constant-per-environment"></a>
 ## ⚙️ Constant per environment
-To define a constant that can change based on your environment simply edit `package.json` to add the constant name and its default value (usually for dev environment):
+Follow these steps if you want to define a constant that can change based on Webpack environment.

+**Step 1:** Set the constant name and default value in `package.json` (usually for development environment):

 ```json
 "configuration": {